3 months Premium FREE

 ⚠ What to Watch

-- • Current TTM P/E of 23.54 remains significantly above the strategy's target range of 8-15x, indicating a premium valuation.
+- • Current valuation remains elevated with a TTM P/E of 26.13, significantly exceeding the strategy's target range of 8-15x.

-- • The 2.98% forward dividend yield (2.91% TTM) falls just below the strategy's minimum 3% threshold for optimal current income generation.
+- • The TTM dividend yield of 2.65% falls below the optimal 3% minimum threshold for current income.

 📊 Historical Trends (10 Years)